BettercareHealth/bettercare/ebola-prevention-and-control/test-1.md

 # Test 1: Virology and Epidemiology

-Please choose the ONE, most correct answer to each question or statement.

 1. What is Ebola?
 	-	A country in Central Africa
 	+	A common name for Ebola virus disease